-The trek culminates with a big celebration concert at Door County Auditorium with special guests Birds of Chicago (as their new project Capitol Sun Rays), Luther Dickinson (North Mississippi Allstars), Grahame Lesh (son of Grateful Dead’s Phil Lesh), and Amy Helm (daughter of The Band’s Levon Helm).
+The trek culminates with a big celebration concert at Door Community Auditorium.
+The evening will feature a headline set by Capitol Sun Rays, the new project featuring JT Nero and Allison Russell of Birds of Chicago, Luther Dickinson (North Mississippi Allstars), Grahame Lesh (son of Grateful Dead’s Phil Lesh), and Amy Helm (daughter of The Band’s Levon Helm).

 Tickets are available now ($25 / $48 / $58).

 Katie Dahl Tour Dates:

 8/14 – Fish Creek, WI @ The Cookery Wine Bar

 8/21 – Fish Creek, WI @ The Cookery Wine Bar